KushajveerSingh/personal-website/docs/internal/projects.md

 Create a graph of how refrees might be connected outside (like a social engineering graph, who refs follow on social and stuff like that)

 Use incline, decline elevation and length of trail to score the hardness of a trail

+In js linter, create a tree showing event delegation.
+So you can look at the tree and show how much can you save by using event delegation.